rawleyfowler/guff/README.md

 # guff
 The ultra lightweight HTTP client with 0 dependencies.
 Guff is around ~200 lines of Go and performs the majority of the work that a tool like cURL does, but without the "bloat" of supporting a thousand protocols.
-Personally I don't find the need to use the GOPHER, or FTP modes of curl, so instead I wrote guff!
+Personally I don't find the need to use the extra protocols of curl, so instead I wrote guff!

 Guff does one thing, and that's HTTP, and it does it damn well.